TheAustinator/cellforest/README.md

 ## Quality Control Plotting
 Following the paradigm of tree of parameters, Cellforest implements automated generation of quality control (QC) plots after each process run.
 This means that a user can retroactively look up preliminary analyses, such as how the cells clustered, without having to run and re-run the pipeline on different parameters.
 Compared to ad hoc parameters picking (reactive) QC plots implementation pre-defines all plots on a wide range of parameters (proactive) which leads to drastic time savings for analyses requiring constant iteration of upstream parameters.
 ### I. Example plots
 Here is a pick of plots commonly used for scRNA-Seq, already implemented in Cellforest.
-For a full list, check out [III.
-All implemented plots](cellforest/README.md#iii-all-implemented-plots).
+For a full list, check out [All implemented plots](cellforest/README.md#iii-all-implemented-plots).

 <table border="0" class="dataframe">
   <thead>